ayush12993/UIPath/Readme.md

 Sum Demo.xaml - This is a simple sum demo implementation.

+OpenWord.xaml -  In this file we will see how UIPath replaces some text in MSWord.

+SharePriceExtractData.xaml - This will help you to extract the data aka dynamic values of world population and it will simultaneously store the data in excel file.

 # OpenAmazon
 This consist of Amazon Login and Search and it is implemented using windows credential manager